kqdtran/ninjascraper/README.md

 * Modified to work for every course by me, but you will need to know the department's abbreviation to search for the exams (See guide below).
 * There is a very, very tiny bug in v1.2.
 A couple of courses have exams belong to professors that are not on NinjaCourse.
 For example, CS174 has 4 exams belong to Prof. Bartlett, but as you can see, he doesn't have an entry on NC http://ninjacourses.com/explore/1/course/COMPSCI/174/#ratings so the scraper couldn't find him.
 I have yet to find a solution to this problem, but I'll try to look into it soon.

-## Installation
+## Installation (Linux/MacOSX)
 **You must have Python 2.6+ installed on your computer**.
 After that, just save the scrape_ninja.py (Python2) or scrape_ninja_py3k.py (Python 3) file to your local machine.

 **You will also need to install BeautifulSoup4**.
 The below commands should help you set up everything if you are on a Debian/Ubuntu machine.
-Windows and MacOSX users can find something very similar to these (see below).
+MacOSX users can find something very similar to these (see below).

 #### If Python2 is the default version of Python on your machine and you want to use Python2